 Nobody knows what it’s like to work at your company better than your employees, who can offer an authentic perspective on their experience to prospective candidates.

-Put testimonials or well-produced video interviews of real employees talking about their experiences on your website, social media, and recruitment channels.
+Put testimonials or well produced video interviews of existing employees talking about their experiences on your website, social media, and recruitment channels.

 Harness the power of (willing) employees’ personal social media; people are more likely to trust a company based on what its employees say on social media rather than advertising.